Paul HowardArticles, Blog, Champagne, France, Sparkling Wine

 Rosé Champagne for summer drinking

 In his book, The Pleasures of Life, Sir John Lubbock wrote this.
-“Rest is not idleness, and to sometimes lie on the grass under trees on a summer’s day, listening to the murmur of the water, or watching the clouds float across the sky, is by no means a waste of time”,.
-To which I add, “especially with a bottle of Rosé Champagne and two glasses.”
+“Rest is not idleness, and to sometimes lie on the grass under trees on a summer’s day, listening to the murmur of the water, or watching the clouds float across the sky, is by no means a waste of time,” To which I add, “especially with a bottle of Rosé Champagne and two glasses.
+And not just in summer, but all year round!”

 Rosé Champagne varies in quality.

-However, Rosé Champagne is a diverse category.
-It also varies widely in quality.
+However, Rosé Champagne, though a diverse category, also varies widely in quality.
 Too often, it’s just foam, dull wines tasting like they are an afterthought.
-Although this may be true, there are some brilliant examples, and the category is ever-improving.
+Thankfully there are brilliant examples, and this category continues to improve.

-Making Rosé Champagne well is somewhat different from other Champagne styles, as it uses the colour from the authorised black grapes, in other words, Pinot Noir and Pinot Meunier.
+Making great Rosé Champagne is somewhat different from other Champagne styles, as it uses the colour from the authorised black grape varieties, in other words, Pinot Noir and Pinot Meunier.

 However, the other way to achieve pinkness is with brief skin contact with the Pinot grapes.
 This method is known as saignée.
 It makes a pale pink juice which is harder to control consistently, as the colour will vary each vintage.
 Either method can make excellent or mediocre wine.